-Is it a religious organization?
+Is AIM for Seva a religious organization?

 What are the core areas of work that the organization is involved in?

-Building a school in each village requires large-scale economic and human resources.Further, it is very difficult to get qualified, trained teachers willing to work in tribal and rural areas.
-Therefore, the Free Student Home (FSH) program is a more viable option.
+Building a school in each village requires large-scale economic and human resources.
+Also, it is very difficult to get qualified, trained teachers willing to work in tribal and rural areas.
+Therefore, our chatralaya are a more viable option.

 A cluster of 10-15 villages are first identified in a particular area.
-We visit the government school in that area, announce our intention to start a student home and explain the idea behind it.
+We visit the government school in that area, announce our intention to start a student home, and explain the idea behind it.
 We invite applications from children who are in need of support.

 The criteria of selection are:

-- Children from families below poverty line
+- Children from families below the poverty line

 - Lack of access to schools